 The Future: Revolutionizing Optimization through Technology

 We now stand at the forefront of the optimization revolution.
 Never has sweeping transformational changes benefited multiple industries more than right now.
-GST holds up the promise of total realignment and restructuring of how logistics movement happens across the nation.
+GST holds the promise of total realignment and restructuring of how logistics movement happens across the nation.
 There would some resistance from some companies, as many are set in the way they have been doing things over a period and are averse to any sudden change.
 This is where technology must play its part to convince enterprises to the potential returns on these actions.

 Our technological expertise, at LogiNext, has given us the valued position of guiding confused enterprises to the better parts of the current transformations.
-We have aligned machine learning with our location analytics utilizing combination of MongoDB database platforms with elastic searching capabilities to incorporate our billion data points to optimize the routes and planning possibilities of our multiple clientele.
+We have aligned machine learning with our location analytics utilizing a combination of MongoDB database platforms with elastic searching capabilities to incorporate our billion data points to optimize the routes and planning possibilities of our multiple clientele.
 Data points are locational identifiers, each holding unique latitude and longitudes.
-The data points run through a progressive machine learning engine which adds and correlates various data points to create a virtual mapping network holding historical information around traffic, weather, and other details pertaining to geographical areas divided across territories and postal-codes.
+The data points run through a progressive machine learning engine which adds and correlates various data points to create a virtual mapping network holding historical information about traffic, weather, and other details pertaining to geographical areas divided across territories and postal codes.

 This virtual network, our very own neural network, has given us the rare functionality of predictive analytics.

 Predictive analytics, as the name suggests, is when companies can predict the potential or probable opportunities or bottlenecks arising from their routes before they happen.
-This gives them the foresight to plan their resources and logistics movement accordingly, and be prepared for all variances.
+This gives them the foresight to plan their resources and logistics movement accordingly and be prepared for all variances.
 Predictive bottleneck identification has obvious applications as in having the planning engine function in a way that it can predict traffic and other variables, increasing the chances of on-time deliveries.
 The opportunities, here, are more exciting.
 Clients can analyze logistics movement frequency across geographies and plan their future logistics network development around these areas.

 As of now, there are seven major customer hubs around the country.
 With the Mihan Project running successfully out of Nagpur, such multi-modal logistics hubs can be set up across Mumbai, New Delhi, Ahmedabad, Bangalore, Hyderabad, and Kolkata.
 These distribution networks would satisfy the demand-supply model covering most of Tier-2 and Tier-3 cities.
-This would eventually increase the truck loads, incentivizing full-truck loads, and possibly the fabled uberization of freight forwarding.
+This would eventually increase the truckloads, incentivizing full-truck loads, and possibly the fabled uberization of freight forwarding.
 Logistics management industry would not just consolidate towards positive profit realizations, but also build on itself to absorb growing demands emanating from e-commerce and retail.

 The realignment of the national distribution networks would help in directing traffic movement across capable national highways, avoiding mismanaged interior roadways.